 Pull Quotes for Website

 "People often feel that they are in a box where the lid is closing.
 It is hard to execute on ideas in a hierarchical system full of red tape."
-Bryan Sivak, former CTO of HHS [Place: Why CINO]
+Bryan Sivak, former CTO of HHS [Place: Why CINO] [Sivak, B., in-person interview by Science and Technology Policy Institute, January 29, 2015]

 “Innovation very rarely comes from one person; it usually comes from a number of people with diverse backgrounds who come together and talk.”
-Bryan Sivak, former CTO of HHS
+Bryan Sivak, former CTO of HHS [Sivak, B., in-person interview by Science and Technology Policy Institute, January 29, 2015]

-“Innovation is the path, and impact is the destination.” – Ann Mei Chang, executive director and CINO of USAID’s Global Development Lab [Place: D4]
+“Innovation is the path, and impact is the destination.” – Ann Mei Chang, executive director and CINO of USAID’s Global Development Lab [Place: D4] [Chang, A.M., in-person interview by Policy Design Lab, July 7, 2016]

 Deliverable 1: Elevator pitch summary